omgnetwork/ewallet/docs/guides/two_factor_authentication.md

 -v -w "\n" | jq
 ```

-The response will look similar to:
+The response will be similar to:

 ```json
 {